5 Steps for an Eco-Friendly Backyard

 Every year at this time when I'm watching the snow melt, I can't stop thinking about garden ideas for the backyard.
 Our backyard is about a quarter acre and a total blank slate.
 It has a few trees and a fire pit but no gardens.
 Last summer was our first spring in the house but we didn't get a chance to do much work back there due to other house projects.
 We put up lattice work under the porch (to block the dog from getting underneath) and emphasized the fire pit with some crushed stone around it but that's been it.

 Now (finally!)
 I have been planning some gardening and landscaping changes to the backyard.
 Growing up my mom always had big, beautiful gardens.
 I have such wonderful memories chasing around butterflies and watching all the birds.
-I've been doing the planning based on what I want to attract - bees, butterflies, hummingbirds, etc. I also want to make it mainly perennials to grow back fuller every year.
+I have been doing the planning based on key factors which all connect to each other:

-There are many practices that can instead hurt the environment you're trying to build.
-For example, the use of fertilizer and incorporating non-native plants have a negative ecological effect.
+In addition to the positive practices I want to develop, there are many practices that can instead hurt the environment you're trying to build.
+The use of fertilizer and pesticides can kill any chance of developing a habitat in your backyard.

 Use Rain Barrels